check-spelling-sandbox/materialize/test/canary-environment/README.md

 The postgres source is an RDS instance running in AWS that is replicating two tables.

-In order to continously emit updates, pg_cron jobs that update the tables are set up to run with a 1-second interval.
+In order to continuously emit updates, pg_cron jobs that update the tables are set up to run with a 1-second interval.

 ## MySQL source (`models/mysql-cdc`)

 The mysql source is an RDS instance running in AWS that is replicating two tables.

-In order to continously emit updates, events that update the tables are set up to run with a 1-second interval.
+In order to continuously emit updates, events that update the tables are set up to run with a 1-second interval.

 ## Kafka sources (`models/loadgen`)